 In terms of seasonal ingredients, right now it’s early spring here in North Carolina, and local fruit means apples from last fall.
 Rhubarb is surely up somewhere, but since I don’t have a pie plant out in the backyard (To-Do List entry: plant rhubarb for next spring), that didn’t work for a pi day pie.

-Why Make Osgood Pie in March?
+Why Make Osgood Pie?